sebastiencs/icons-in-terminal/README.md

 - `until`: exclude all glyphs at the given codepoint and after.
 - `excludes`: exclude the given codepoints.
 - `move-vertically`: Use this parameter if your font and its glyphs are not centered vertically.
+- `short-name`: Prefix to insert before the glyph name when you want to use the icon in your shell or anywhere else

 Once done, you can run:
 ```bash